Hidden costs, whether they're considered individually or in combination, can have a surprising impact on a manufacturer's bottom line.

 And then of course, there's the management of defective items that need to be either fixed or discarded.

-Anything you can do to save time will add value to the forklifts you're producing for your customers.
+Anything you can do to save time will add value to the Forklifts and Telehandlers that you're producing for your customers.

 Choosing to purchase your leaf chain components separately, for example, and then having them assembled in-house, may not always be the most efficient method.

-The leaf chain then needs to be cut to length and the chain waste disposed of.
+The leaf chain must then be cut to length and the waste leaf chain disposed of.

-Then comes the assembly of the leaf chain to the chain anchors.
+The next step is the assembly of the leaf chain to the leaf chain anchors.

-And then, finally, the application of lubrication to the completed chain assembly.
+And then, finally, the application of lubrication to the completed leaf chain assembly.

-If you compare that process with purchasing a pre-assembled leaf chain kit, then it's easy to see where savings (both in cost and time) can quickly be made.
+If you compare those many processes with the one process of purchasing a pre-assembled leaf chain kit, then it's easy to see where savings (both in cost and time) can quickly be made.